Banking in Israel: Banks

 As of 2022, there are ten commercial banks, four foreign banks, and a joint service company for clearing, all of which are supervised by the Banking Supervision Unit of the Bank of Israel.

 Five main groups dominate most of the banking operations in the country.
 The largest among them is Bank Leumi, founded in London in 1902 in accordance with Theodor Herzl's vision and initially intended to serve as an economic arm for the young Zionist movement.
-Initially named Anglo-Palestine Bank, it was later renamed Bank Leumi and served the state as a quasi-central bank at its inception.
+Initially named as Anglo-Palestine Bank, however, it was later renamed Bank Leumi and served the state as a quasi-central bank at its inception.
 Despite continuous attempts by the state to privatize or at least sell a controlling stake, such efforts failed, leading to plans for its privatization through public stock offerings.

 Bank Hapoalim, the second oldest bank in the country was founded in 1921 by the central institutions of the Jewish Yishuv at that time - the Zionist Organization and the General Federation of Jewish Workers in Palestine.
 Over the years, the bank has developed a network of branches and commercial banking activities across all banking sectors, providing a wide range of banking and financial services in Israel and beyond.

 The third largest bank in Israel is Mizrahi Tefahot Bank, founded in 1923 by the Mizrahi movement and currently controlled by the Ofer-Wertheim group.
 In addition, the bank holds a 50% stake in Bank Yahav.
 In 2022, it merged with the activity of Agudath Bank, acquiring 100% of the bank's shares.

 Fourth oldest bank in Israel is Discount Bank established on 5 April 1935, as Eretz Yisrael Discount Bank Ltd., by Leon Recanati and his partners, Yosef Albo and Moshe Carasso.
 The bank survived the difficult years of World War II and became a large and leading bank after the establishment of the state.
 The bank has faced difficulties due to wrong business decisions and strained labor relations between management and the workers' committee, but it has recovered from them.
 The bank also controls Discount Mercantile Bank and is owned by the Canadian-Israeli Bronfman family.

 Of the major bank the fifth is Bank International, controlled by a group led by businessman Zadik Bino.
 It also owns Bank Massad.

 In addition to the five major groups, there are two more commercial banks operating in Israel that provide services to private and business customers: Jerusalem Bank, Bank Yahav, and the digital bank ONE ZERO, which began operating in 2022.
 In December 2022, the Bank of Israel approved the establishment of another new bank, "Bank Ash Israel."

 Foreign banks with branches in Israel include Citibank N.A., HSBC, BNP Paribas, Deutsche Bank, Credit Suisse, and State Bank of India.
 Foreign banks that have closed their operations in Israel include Barclays.

 There is also Postal Bank (Bank Ha-Doar) which maintains current accounts with the basic services, but cannot provide credit activities in any way.
 The Postal Bank is supervised by Ministry of Communications under the Postal Law.